zerovm/zrt/lib/mapreduce/doc/README.md

 	int Map(const char *data, size_t size, int last_chunk,  Buffer *map_buffer);

 Map function must parse input `data` with given `size` and fill in `map_buffer` with mapreduce items. `last_chunk` flag indicates that last portion of data.

 User could create mapreduce items pointing to existing data (somewhere in `data`) and set `own_key`, `own_value` to 0.
 One could also malloc some data on the heap, fill it with arbitrary data and set `own_whatever` to 1.
-It's user responsibility to alloc `map_buffer` raw data to make it store necessary item count.
+It's for user responsibility to alloc `map_buffer` raw data to make it store necessary item count.
+Also user must provide hash for every MR item, and for this purpose he can use any own HASH function.
+MapReduce framework does not handle any collisions in hash table, so just keep in mind to use hash of enough size.

 Function must return byte count processed.